 Basic Blacksmithing #4

 Blacksmiths have been recyclers since the beginning of their craft.
-Come learn how to tell if that piece of scrap is wrought iron, mild steel, or tool steel.
-We’ll do a spark test with metals of known origin to see the spark patterns of wrought iron vs. mild steel vs. tool steel.
-We’ll also do a break test, a nearly fool-proof way of finding out if that mystery metal is hardenable, if it should be quenched in oil or water, and what tempering colors are right for different uses with that piece of steel.
+Come learn how to tell if that piece of scrap is wrought iron, mild steel, or tool steel, if it should be quenched in oil or water, and what tempering colors are right for different uses with that piece of steel.
 We’ll finish by using the skills learned to make your choice of at least one of the following tools.
-Square center punch, Round center punch, Square punch, Round punch, Hot chisel, or Cold chisel.
-Prerequisite for this class is a working knowledge of the skills covered in Basic Blacksmithing #1 and #2.
+Square center punch, Round center punch, Square punch, Round punch.
+Prerequisite for this class is a working knowledge of the skills covered in Basic Blacksmithing #1 and #2.”

 Basic Blacksmithing #5